thosgood/this-weeks-finds/markdown/101-151/week135.md

 topos.
 That is, given objects a and b, there's an object a x b equipped with morphisms

-p: a x b → a
+p: a x b\to a

 and

-q: a x b → b
+q: a x b\to b

 called "projections", satisfying the following property: given morphisms from some object c into a and b, say

-f: c → a
+f: c\to a

 and

-g: c → b
+g: c\to b

-there's a unique morphism f x g: c → a x b such that if we follow it by p we get f, and if we follow it by q we get g.
+there's a unique morphism f x g: c\to a x b such that if we follow it by p we get f, and if we follow it by q we get g.
 This is just an abstraction of the properties of the usual Cartesian product of sets, which is why we call a category "Cartesian" if any pair of objects has